 Rise of Junk food corners contribute to child Obesity?

-You allow them even after obesity being linked to health conditions, illness, heart diseases, stroke, fatty liver, cancers and joint disorders.
-Food eaten away from home with the western outlets can lead to excess calorie intake and increase obesity risk because of the protein sizes, sugar content, energy density of the food.
+You allow them even after obesity being linked to health conditions, illness, heart disease, stroke, fatty liver, cancers and joint disorders.
+Food eaten away from home with the western outlets can lead to excess calorie intake and increase obesity risk because of the protein sizes, sugar content, the energy density of the food.

 Child Obesity seems like a major public health concern.
 The correlation of increased fast food has increased BMI among children.